elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

 ## Evaluating K-means Performance

- * We use a method called WSSSE - Within cluster sum of squares by cluster  / Within-Cluster-SS
+ * We use a method called **WSSSE - Within cluster sum of squares by cluster  / Within-Cluster-SS**

  * Remember K-Means works like this

      - Each observation is allocated to closest cluster

-     - Distance between observation and cluster center
+     - Measure distance between observation and cluster center

      - Keep iterating until max-K is reached  or change in successive WSSSE is less than the threshold value